GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 __Trigger Activation__

-1. Right-click on the “ML1_IPC_Index” layer -> `Properties` -> `Symbology`.
+1. Right-click on the "ML1_IPC_Index" layer → `Properties` → `Symbology`.
-2. In the down left corner click on `Style` -> `Load Style`.
+2. In the down left corner click on `Style` → `Load Style`.
 3. In the new window click on the three points ![](/fig/Three_points.png).
 Navigate to the “FbF_Drought_Monitoring_Trigger/layer_styles” folder and select the file __“Style_Trigger_Activation_ex.qml”__.
-4. Click `Open`.
-Then click on `Load Style`.
+4. Click `Open` → `Load Style`.
-5. Back in the “Layer Properties” Window click `Apply` and `OK`.
+5. Back in the "Layer Properties"-window, click `Apply` and `OK`.

 ::::{dropdown} Info: Trigger Activation Layer
 :open:
 You will now see districts where no trigger is activated in green and districts with trigger activation in pink.

-The “Style_Trigger_Activation.qml” style layer is configured to show the district names only where the trigger is actually activated.
+The "Style_Trigger_Activation.qml" style layer is configured to show the district names only where the trigger is actually activated.
 If there is no trigger activation you can activate the admin 1 boundary layer for better map orientation (see __Administrative 2 Boundaries__ below).
 ::::

 :::{figure} /fig/Map_yes_trigger.PNG